jkereako/flask-api-skeleton/README.md

 - HTTP method: `GET`
 - URL path: `/api/user<int:id>`

-On success a status code `200` is returned.
+On success a status code `200 (OK)` is returned.
 The body of the response contains a JSON object with the requested user.

 On failure status code `400 (bad request)` is returned.